 Please direct your inquiry to the Health System’s Directory Assistance office at 734-936-4000.

 Does the University/Health System provide in-house training programs to enhance my skills and/or job performance?

 Yes.
 The University of Michigan recognizes that people are our most important resource for sustaining excellence in teaching, research, and service.
 The University is committed to supporting ongoing staff development for any staff member.

 The University’s goal is for all staff members to make the maximum contribution to their departments, while having opportunities to develop their talents, to acquire and use new skills and knowledge, and to achieve greater career effectiveness and satisfaction.
 Career development opportunities include mentoring as well as informal and formal training.

-The office of Human Resources Development offers a wide variety of courses to enhance and develop your skills and abilities.
+The office of Learning & Professional Development offers a wide variety of courses to enhance and develop your skills and abilities.
 You can contact them at 734-764-7410 or visit their Web site:

-The Information Technology Division (ITD) also offers courses designed to enhance and develop computer technology skills.
-You can contact ITD Education Services at 734-764-0299 or visit their Web site for the latest course offerings.
+Information Technology Services (ITS) also offers courses designed to enhance and develop computer technology skills.
+You can contact ITS at 734-764-4357 or visit their Web site for the latest course offerings.